Subscribe to our magazine

 Remove the pastry from the fridge.
 If it is a little hard, leave it at room temperature to soften for 10 mins or so.
 Roll out to 1mm thick on a lightly floured surface.
 Use the pastry to line a 12 x 35cm fluted rectangular tart tin, making sure you press the pastry into the fluted edges (you can use the blunt end of a knife to help you do this).
 Leave any excess pastry overhanging.
 Chill for 30 mins.

 Heat oven to 200C/180C fan/gas 6.
 Remove the pastry case from the fridge, line with baking parchment and fill with baking beans.
 Blind-bake for 20 mins, then remove the parchment and beans, and continue baking for 8 mins more until pale golden and biscuity.
 Use a sharp serrated knife to trim off the overhanging pastry to give you a clean edge.
 Cool in the tin.

 Remove the pastry case from the tin and put on a plate.
 Fill with the crème patisserie and smooth over the surface.
 Carefully line up the rhubarb down the length of the tart case, trying to fit them in quite snugly.
 Use a pastry brush to glaze the tart with the rhubarb syrup.
 Chill for 30 mins before serving.
-This tart will keep for 3 days in the fridge, however it is best eaten on the day it is made.
+The tart will keep chilled for three days in the fridge, however it is best eaten on the day it is made.